When you wanna keep your home comfortable all year long, you want the biggest heating and cooling unit possible, right?

 What Happens If Your Unit is Too Big?

-When a contractor doesn’t properly calculate and installs a unit that’s too big, you’re gonna have some problems.
+When a contractor doesn’t properly calculate the size you need and installs a unit that’s too big, you’re gonna have some problems.
 It’s natural to think a bigger unit will cool your home faster, and while that’s partially true, it comes with issues of its own.

-Remember we just talked about how your air conditioner is meant to act as a dehumidifier?
+Remember how we just talked about how your AC system is meant to act as a dehumidifier?
 In North and South Carolina, we have a LOT of humidity!
-If you wanna feel comfortable in your home during the summer in the Carolinas, your unit needs to properly manage your home’s humidity levels.
-Not only does this keep your family comfortable, but it even protects the structure of your home and your belongings.
-Too much humidity can lead to mold, odors, and that horrible sticky feeling all summer long!
+If you wanna feel comfortable in your home during the summer in the Carolinas, your unit needs to manage your home’s humidity levels.
+Not only does this keep your family comfortable, but it also protects the structure of your home and your belongings.
+Too much humidity can lead to growth, odors, and that horrible sticky feeling all summer long!

-A properly sized HVAC system will run just long enough to keep your home at the temperature you set.
+An HVAC system that’s sized right will run just long enough to keep your home at the temperature you set.
 It also keeps your unit running long enough to remove enough moisture from the air.
 If your unit is too big, it may seem to cool faster, but because it’s running in shorter, frequent bursts, it won’t be able to remove enough moisture!
 Not only that, but because of the short bursts, air won’t get circulated as much in your home, and won’t be passed through your air filters.
 This leaves you with poorly filtered air!

 Mechanical Issues

-These issues don’t only apply to the cooling season either.
-Heating season is just as bad, if not worse for your oversized unit!
+These issues don’t only apply to the cooling season, either.
+The heating season is just as bad (if not worse) for your oversized unit!
 Oversized furnaces will also run shorter cycles, which can lead to the system overheating.
 This is a safety concern, and it can drastically shorten the life of some of the major parts of your furnace!

 If your unit is too big, it may seem to cool faster, but because it’s running in shorter, frequent bursts, it won’t be able to remove enough moisture!